petersulyok/diskinfo/docs/source/intro.rst

     - collect information about a specific disk
     - explore existing disks in the system
-    - translate between traditional and persistent device names
+    - translate between traditional and persistent disk names
-    - read disk temperature from kernel's `HWMON` system
+    - read disk temperature
-    - read SMART data of the disk with the help of `smartctl` command
+    - read SMART data of the disk

 Installation
 ------------